NYUAD-IM/Software-Art-Text/WeeklySchedule.md

   - **Or** look at the [grep man page](https://man7.org/linux/man-pages/man1/grep.1.html)
 - **Read** [Grep: A Grammar by Loss Pequeño Glazier](https://github.com/periode/software-art-text/blob/master/assets/readings/glazier_grep.pdf)
   - Some of the output texts are [here](https://web.archive.org/web/20161008133926/http://wings.buffalo.edu:80/epc/authors/glazier/greps/) and [here](https://web.archive.org/web/20110704165723/http://wings.buffalo.edu/epc/authors/glazier/dp/appendices.html)
+- **Create** a ```grep```-style text by scraping a text from the Internet and using regular expressions.
+Get at least 5 pieces of text out of the scraped text/web page and remix them into a new text using some of the techniques we've learned (or new ones).
+    - **Add** a link to your Colab to the [Sketches Spreadsheet](https://docs.google.com/spreadsheets/d/1r7vP1i6M4yef5M0_E-yHuoVpyYvxM1T05yCEytOVe4E/edit?usp=sharing)

 ### Week 2 (1/27)